typescript-plus/builtin-class-decorator/README.md

 # Builtin Class Decorator

-A TypeScript class decorator for extending builtin ES5 classes.
+A TypeScript class decorator for extending builtin classes in ES5.

 ## Install